mlsecproject/gglsbl-rest/README.md

 ## Basic Design

 The main challenge with running gglsbl in a REST service is that the process of updating the local sqlite database takes several minutes.
-Plus, the sqlite database is locked during writes, so that will essentially cause very noticeable downtime or a race condition that delays the updates if a single sqlite file was used.
+Plus, the sqlite database is locked during writes, so that would essentially cause very noticeable downtime or a race condition that delays the updates if a single sqlite file was used.

-So instead what gglsbl-rest does is to keep two sets of sqlite databases, and while one is being used by the REST service the other is updated regularly by a chron job.
-Once the update on done on the secondary sqlite file, it starts being used by the REST service for any new requests.
+So instead what gglsbl-rest does is to keep two sets of sqlite databases.
+While one is being used by the REST service the other is updated regularly by a chron job.
+Once the update on done on the secondary sqlite file, it starts being used by the REST service for any new requests, and the inactive one is removed from disk.

 ## Environment Variables